Dear SaaStr: If You Just Received a $10m-$15m Funding Round, What Should You Actually Use it For?

 If you’ve raised $10m-$15m, I’m assuming you are somewhere between $2m and $10m in ARR (revenue).

-The answer is almost always the same: double down on what is working.
+The most important thing you can do at a tactical level is almost always the same: use the capital at this stage to double down on what is working.

 You’ll be tempted to use the capital to enter new markets, to expand into new segments, to try out new verticals.

-Tiny experiments are OK.
+Tiny experiments are OK, and investing in segments that are just starting to take off is good.
 But almost always, the fastest and easiest way to go from $1m to $10m is to double down on what is working: